 This laser rangefinder is a long distance bow hunting rangefinder, ranging up to 1300 yards.
 It is pretty easy to use, with two single buttons set on, you can get distance measurement and change modes easily with one hand.

-It has HCD mode to give angle compensated distance, for uphills and downhills games, it calculates and adjusts distance according to degree of slopes.
-If you want to get accurate measurement on multiple objects, it has scan mode that can be chosen.
+It has HCD mode to give angle compensated distance, for uphills and downhills games, it calculates and adjusts distance according to the degree of slopes.
+If you want to get an accurate measurement of multiple objects, it has scan mode that can be chosen.

-It is designed pretty compact and small, ergonomic shape enables you to hold it steady and comfortably.
-Fully multi-coated lens reduces loss of light, and brings light and clear sights for you.
+It is designed pretty compact and small, ergonomic shape enables you to hold it steady and comfortable.
+A fully multi-coated lens reduces the loss of light and brings light and clear sights for you.

 It resists water and fog, thus you can operate in any complicated weather conditions, three brightness settings can be chosen for stay visible in various light conditions.
 Both yards and meters can be seen.